7.1 – Overview

 S&P stands for Standard and Poor’s, a global credit rating agency.
 S&P has the technical expertise in constructing the index which they have licensed to the BSE.
 Hence the index also carries the S&P tag.

 CNX Nifty consists of the largest and most frequently traded stocks within the National Stock Exchange.
-It is maintained by India Index Services & Products Limited (IISL) which is a joint venture of National Stock Exchange and CRISIL.
-In fact the term ‘CNX’ stands for CRISIL and NSE.
+It is maintained by India Index Services & Products Limited (IISL) which is a joint venture of the National Stock Exchange and CRISIL.
+In fact, the term ‘CNX’ stands for CRISIL and NSE.

 An ideal index gives us minute by minute reading about how the market participants perceive the future.
 The movements in the Index reflect the changing expectations of the market participants.
 When the index goes up, it is because the market participants think the future will be better.
 The index drops if the market participants perceive the future pessimistically.

 7.3 – Practical uses of the Index

 Some of the practical uses of Index are discussed below.